 Overall, Jackson is an attractive prospect.
 He’s not necessarily a plug-and-play starter, but he has a lot of experience at tackle and a lot of upside at guard.
 That versatility gives him a ton of breathing room, in regards to fit.
 A team could draft him as quality depth at tackle, while also developing his skills as a guard.

 In time, he could emerge as a starter on the interior.
-Round 4-5 is a solid range for him, but his upside at guard could move him up in this interior class, especially if he shines at the Senior Bowl.
-Teams with prevalent offensive line needs, like the Minnesota Vikings, New York Jets, Chicago Bears, Los Angeles Chargers, and Houston Texans could see the appeal in adding Jackson in the middle rounds.
+Round 5-7 is a solid range for him, but his upside at guard could move him up in this interior class, especially after his solid Senior Bowl showing.
+Teams with prevalent offensive line needs, like the Minnesota Vikings, New York Jets, Chicago Bears, Los Angeles Chargers, and Houston Texans could see the appeal in adding Jackson somewhere on Day 3.